 Infection Control & Prevention Healthcare Career Opportunities

-The US Bureau of Labor Statistics projects that employment of epidemiologists will grow 9% from 2016 to 2026.
-Employment of microbiologists and for occupational health and safety specialists (both related occupations) is projected to grow 8%.
+The US Bureau of Labor Statistics projects that employment of epidemiologists will grow 19% from 2023 to 2033.
+Employment of microbiologists is projected to grow 7% and for occupational health and safety specialists (both related occupations) is projected to grow 14%.
 Learn more about public health jobs.

 How Much Can You Make with a Graduate Certificate in Infectious Diseases and Infection Control?